xVice/Python-cia-installer/README.md

 # Python-cia-installer
-A python script i put together quickly to install .cias
+- A python script i put together quickly to install .cia´s
+- Uses servefiles.py from the official FBI GitHub Repository
 ```
 Usage:
   1: Open CMD and cd to the installation directory